mingxuan-he/Numerical_Analysis/README.md

-# Numerical Algorithms Package by Mingxuan He
+# Numerical Algorithms by Mingxuan He
 ## Description:
 I am a mathematics and economics double major at Grinnell College.
 Currently (Fall 2020 Term 2) I'm taking MAT-317 Numerical Analysis, an advanced-level applied mathematics course.
 Throughout the course I will regularly implement numerical algorithms in Python (maybe MATLAB in some rare occasions), and I will be sharing my code on Github along the way.
 Feel free to use this package however you'd like as long as this github repo is cited.